 - To indicate to the diagnostic programs that there is no console available.
-This is done by setting the key mode switch from Service to Normal and then back to Service when a c31 is displayed on the operator panel display. - To start a dump.
-If the system is booted in Normal mode, a manual dump is started with the key mode switch set to Service and pressing the Reset/Scroll button.
-If the system is booted with the key mode switch set to the Service mode, a dump is started by setting the key mode switch to Normal and pressing the Reset/Scroll button.
-If the Reset/Scroll button is pressed twice, the system reboots.
+This is done by changing the key from Service to Normal and then back to Service when a c31 is displayed on the operator panel display. - To start a dump: If the system is running in Normal mode, a manual dump is started with the key set to Service and pressing the Reset/Scroll button.
+If the system is running with the key set to the Service mode, a dump is started by setting the key to Normal and pressing the Reset/Scroll button.

-If there is a problem with the system unit, refer to the Problem Solving Guide and Reference before setting the mode switch to the Service position or pressing the Reset/Scroll button.
+If there is a problem with the system unit, refer to the AIX Version 4 Problem Solving Guide and Reference before setting the key mode switch to the Service position or before pressing the Reset/Scroll button.